Pat Moran: Philadelphia Phillies' manager

 Moran retired as a player after the season, and was immediately promoted to manager of the Phillies.
 The club had finished sixth in 1914 and was plagued by defections (and threatened defections) to the outlaw Federal League.
-Moran swung some astute trades, acquiring key players Dave Bancroft (a Baseball Hall of Famer like Alexander), Bert Niehoff and Milt Stock.
+Moran swung some astute trades, acquiring key players Dave Bancroft (a Baseball Hall of Fame like Alexander), Bert Niehoff and Milt Stock.
 Then—led by Alexander's 31 wins and the slugging of right fielder Gavvy Cravath—the Phillies improved by 17 games and won their first NL pennant.
 In the 1915 World Series, they were defeated four games to one by the Boston Red Sox.